 For more information

-Get in touch with our counselors to get more information on the manual vacuum aspiration procedure and receive support on the most appropriate abortion methods depending on your situation.
-You can also learn more about the other method, an abortion with pills if you are under11 weeks pregnant.
+Get in touch with our counselors to get more information on the in-clinic abortion such as the MVA or the EVA procedure and receive support on the most appropriate abortion methods depending on your situation.
+You can also learn more about the other method, an abortion with pills if you are under 11 weeks pregnant.

 by the safe2choose team and supporting experts at carafem, based on the 2019 recommendations by Ipas, and the 2012 recommendations by the WHO.